Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 ## Requirements
 Python3 and Tensorflow 1.0 are recommended due to incompatibility issues with SHAP (as of this writing).

-Installation and usage directions for Deep SHAP are at: https://github.com/slundberg/shap
+Installation and usage instructions for Deep SHAP are at: https://github.com/slundberg/shap

 ## Steps
 ### 1) Train the CNN (CNN_Train.py)